 One 25-year-old is paving the way as a pioneering women in venture capital and entrepreneurship in the U.S. and Asia.

-Sun is a founding partner of SoGal Ventures, the first female-led millennial venture capital firm of its kind.
+, the first female-led millennial venture capital firm of its kind.
 SoGal, which started out as a student organization at USC in 2014, quickly grew into a global community of entrepreneurs and investors with over 4,000 members in 26 countries.

 Today, she advises dozens of startups from Los Angeles and Silicon Valley to China and Singapore.
 She is also currently reading “Talk Like TED” in preparation for the TED Talk she will be giving later this fall in Shanghai.